 Why did Satoshi Nakamoto create Bitcoin?

-- Satoshi has created Bitcoin to offer a decentralized alternative to traditional financial systems, allowing secure transactions without central authority.
+- Satoshi created Bitcoin to offer a decentralized alternative to traditional financial systems, enabling secure transactions without a central authority.

 -

-- It is estimated that Satoshi Nakamoto has around 1 million Bitcoins, making it one of the richest people in the world in theory.
+- Satoshi Nakamoto is estimated to own approximately 1 million Bitcoins, theoretically making him one of the richest people in the world.

 -

-- Satoshi has chosen to remain anonymous, probably to avoid legal pressures or to maintain the decentralization of bitcoin.
+- Satoshi chose to remain anonymous, probably to avoid legal pressure or to maintain the decentralization of Bitcoin.

 -

-What is the impact of Satoshi Nakamoto on the world of cryptocurrencies?
+What is Satoshi Nakamoto's impact on the world of cryptocurrencies?

-- Satoshi has not only created Bitcoin, but also inspired the development of Blockchain technology, which is the basis of many other cryptocurrencies and decentralized applications.
+- Satoshi not only created Bitcoin, but also inspired the development of blockchain technology, which is the basis of many other cryptocurrencies and decentralized applications.

-Certain links of this article are affiliated, which means that if you buy a product or register via these links, we will collect a commission from our partner.
-These commissions do not train any additional cost for you as a user and certain partnerships allow you to access promotions.
+Some links in this article are affiliate links, which means that if you purchase a product or sign up through these links, we will receive a commission from our partner.
+These commissions do not incur any additional cost to you as a user, and some partnerships allow you to access promotions.